We’ve just returned from our Pride of Panama cruise on board the TUI Dream, and I wanted to share our review.

 The sun was setting low, over the city walls of the Colombian City of Cartagena.
 A warm glow lit up my cocktail glass, and there was a hum of conversation over the Ibiza-style house music being played by the DJ.

-I’ll be honest – it’s not what I expected from a Caribbean cruise.
+I’ll be honest – it’s not what I expected from a cruise in Central America.

-When Thomson invited me to cruise the Caribbean for a week on the Thomson Dream, I had some doubts.
+When TUI invited me to cruise the oceans for a week on board the Thomson Dream, I had some doubts.
 I wouldn’t describe myself as a natural ‘cruise person’ but the itinerary of this trip – the Pride of Panama – was undeniably exciting.

 The seven day journey sets off from Montego Bay, heading to Puerto Lima in Costa Rica.
 It’s an opportunity to see the rainforest up close, and meet naturalists working to preserve these precious habitats.